Cuyahoga Valley Scenic Railroad: Operations

+On January 13, 2026, the CVSR announced their partnership with the Ohio Environmental Protection Agency to rebuild two of their FPA-4s into battery-electric units to reduce environmental emissions.

 Accidents

 CVSR engine 365 sits at the Canton Lincoln Highway Station.

 Flood damage to CVSR tracks north of Bath Road.

 Cuyahoga River flooding CVSR tracks north of Vaughn Road.

 CVSR staff load and transport bikes with a Bike and Hike ticket.

 The CVSR has had several accidents in recent history: